Home Buyers Often Need To Know What They Don’t Know Before They Can Know What To Buy.

 The virtual walk-through video for my buyer clients is not a kind of video I would produce to “Sell” property, such as for marketing purposes.
 I don’t sell to buyers when they are my clients; I inform as a consultant.
 Clarification – If I have a listing, my duty is to the seller and not to the Buyer.
 If my buyer client is trying to buy one of my properties listed and they are my client, I will point out the conflict of interest and suggest they hire another agent for my listing.
 The purpose of the video is to provide enough information for a buyer to vet property and to put forth an offer if the property is acceptable and fits their goals.

-The video encompasses the exterior of the property and the interior.
+The walk-through video encompasses the exterior of the property and the interior.
 If access is a factor, I will include the problem access points as I drive to the property.
 I include opening up appliances, drawers, all rooms and closets, and looking at each room from various angles.
 I point out all things a buyer of a house should find meaningful, whether that’s the drainage around the house, the slope of the land, the mechanical systems, evidence of deferred maintenance, failing windows, etc. This video is not a home inspection but rather a visual inspection.

 No property is perfect (not even new property), and it’s essential to see the property in an unfiltered way.
 I make the video continuous, so the Buyer can see how each room or area connects to the other rooms and spaces.
 I upload this video to YouTube and provide a link to it in an email for my buyer clients to review so we can discuss it when convenient.